 Photo: Matthew Black/Flickr

-Though it’s certainly no Switzerland or Austria, France has its fair share of working funiculars.
+Though it’s certainly no Switzerland, France has its fair share of working funiculars.
 With a few exceptions, most of them are in ski resorts, not urban areas.
 And then there’s Montmartre.

-Opened to the public in 1900 and subsequently rebuilt in 1935 and then again in 1991, when the system became fully automatic and took on a supermodern allure, the 354-foot Funiculaire de Montmartre in Paris’ 18th arrondissement is one of the most recognizable funicular railways in the world and has more than 2 million riders annually.
+Opened to the public in 1900 and subsequently rebuilt in 1935 and then again in 1991, when the system became fully automatic and took on a supermodern allure.
+Today, the 354-foot Funiculaire de Montmartre in Paris’ 18th arrondissement is one of the world's most recognizable funicular railways and has more than 2 million annual riders.

-Considered part of the Paris Métro system, the Montmartre Funicular has long provided a less daunting and entirely less time-consuming (the entire trip takes 90 seconds) alternative to scaling Rue Foyatier, the 300-step staircase leading up to Sacré-Cœur.
+Considered part of the Paris Métro system, the Montmartre Funicular provides a less daunting and entirely less time-consuming (the entire trip takes 90 seconds) alternative to scaling Rue Foyatier, the 300-step staircase leading to Sacré-Cœur.